Spatial Mapping for Magic Leap 2

 What About People in My Surroundings?

 The data captured and included in a Space only reflects information from the parts of your environment that are stationary.
-If a person walks through the room while a Magic Leap 2 device is scanning the space, the person will be excluded from the Space.
-If a person is sitting in the room while the Magic Leap 2 device is scanning the space, that individual may be included in the Space created, but the Space is not designed to reflect a level of detail sufficient to identify that individual.
+If a person walks through the room while a Magic Leap 2 device is scanning the area, the person will be excluded from the Space.
+If a person is sitting in the room while the Magic Leap 2 device is scanning the area, that individual may be included in the Space created, but the Space is not designed to reflect a level of detail sufficient to identify that individual.
 Scanning does not distinguish between organic and inorganic objects, just between stationary and moving objects.

 Elements of a Space

 Dense mesh is the 3D triangulated geometry that represents the Magic Leap 2 device's understanding of the real-world geometry of an area such as a room or office.
-During a scan session, the Magic Leap 2 device will create an overlaid pattern to represent the 3D geometry.
+During a scan, the Magic Leap 2 device will create an overlaid pattern to represent the 3D geometry.
 The longer a user looks at a specific area, the more detailed the dense mesh.
 Dense mesh may be used to place content on top of a table or against a wall, obstruct content that is behind walls or desks, or provide collision for objects.
 The dense mesh scans stationary objects, while moving objects, such as people walking through an area, are not scanned.
 There may be “ghost” geometry present if an object moves slowly across an area being scanned.

 From dense mesh data, planes (or large flat surfaces) can be derived.
 This helps identify walls, floors, and optimal surfaces for placing content.
 Dense mesh data and planes additionally enable occlusion and collision consistent with your environment.